avanwouwe/citadel-browser-agent/docs/config/extension-trust.md

 ![Extension Analysis Screenshot](/img/screenshot/screenshot-extension-analysis.png)

-The [default configuration of Citadel](https://github.com/avanwouwe/citadel-browser-agent/blob/main/config.js) requires that extensions:
+The [default configuration of Citadel](https://github.com/avanwouwe/citadel-browser-agent/blob/main/config.js) requires that regular store-based extensions:
 * themselves or their publisher are vetted (i.e. they have a "badge" in the store)
 * have at least 200.000 active users
 * have at least 500 ratings, and an average of 4.0 or higher
-* do not request permissions give access to authentication- or session secrets
+* do not request extension permissions that give access to authentication- or session secrets
-* request do not request broad access to all hosts, and not to ones that you protect
+* do not request broad access to all hosts, and not to ones that you protect
-* are not side-loaded
 * are not of category `lifestyle`
+* do not mention specific keywords in their description, such as `crypto` or `tab manager`

 However, it allows bypassing of these criteria if the extension has more than 5.000.000 installations.
 This is based on the assumption that extensions with such a large audience have implemented the necessary security measures to prevent malicious actors from taking them over.